zhangrui4041/Instruction_Backdoor_Attack/README.md

 # Instruction Backdoor Attack
-This is the official repository for our paper [Rapid Adoption, Hidden Risks: The Dual Impact of Large Language Model Customization](https://arxiv.org/abs/2402.09179).
+This is the official repository for our paper [Instruction Backdoor Attacks Against Customized LLMs](https://arxiv.org/abs/2402.09179).
 # Clone this repo

 ```